 Over 6.1% ABV, amber to dark brown in color.
-Oxidation and other characteristics of aging are acceptable at low levels, but barrel characteristics (either from the wood or residual spirits previously in the barrel) should be very low to absent.
+Oxidation and other characteristics of aging are acceptable at low levels, but wood/barrel characteristics should be very low to absent.
 Versions with more prominent barrel characteristics should be entered in the appropriate Wood- & Barrel-Aged category.